chicharo1007/Modeling-and-Constraining-Charged-Compact-Stars-/README.md

 This project is a high-precision numerical toolkit designed to solve the **Tolman-Oppenheimer-Volkoff (TOV)** equations and the **Linearized Radial Pulsation** equations.

-It takes tabulated Equation of State (EoS) data—specifically from the **CompOSE** database format—and calculates the fundamental oscillation frequency (f-mode), Mass, and Radius of neutron stars.
+It takes tabulated Equation of State (EoS) data specifically from the **CompOSE** database format and calculates the fundamental oscillation frequency (f-mode), Mass, and Radius of neutron stars.
 It then performs a Monte Carlo simulation to explore the stability landscape of various nuclear models.

 ### 🚀 Key Features